Outdoor Personal Reference Library- From Field Manuals to Stories of Adventure

 Digital:

 Today with the internet at our fingertips, you can find the answer to anything you want to know about.
 Whether it is a step-by-step tutorial or a how-to video.
-While I might start off planning for my next trip by starting with a trial book.
+While I might start off planning for my next trip by starting with a trail book.
 Searching for the route on my map.
 I also use digital resources to help with that planning.

 My digital library is made up of bookmarks to trail resources.
 Blogs or trip reports help with some of the details that could be missing from the resources that I have on hand.
 But be careful and understand what someone posted online.
 The information might not be the same route that you want to take on your trip.
 I have used GPX files that I thought were the route I wanted to take only to find out I only had part of the route.